MiemieMethod/InscryptionModsSimplifiedChineseLanguagePack/README.md

 # Simplified Chinese Language Pack for Mods

-This mod is a Simplified Chinese Language Pack Pathcing for some Inscryption mods.
+This mod is a Simplified Chinese Language Pack Patching for some Inscryption mods.

 Current Supportted Mods:

 - API >= 2.23.2
 - Achievements >= 1.0.0
 - Grimora Mod >= 7.6.4
+- Magnificus Mod >= 3.6.2
 - More Adding...

 Please contact me if you find problems.